 - Farmers love black-eyed peas because they return nutrients, particularly nitrogen, to the soil.

-- Black-eyed pea benefits include improving digestion, preventing anemia, lowering blood pressure, increasing folate intake, and promoting skin and eye health.
+- Black-eyed pea benefits include help improving digestion, preventing anemia, lowering blood pressure, increasing folate intake, and promoting skin and eye health.

 - Black-eyed peas make a great addition to stews, soups, curries and salads.
 They can also be a perfect side dish, or they can be mashed into a dip.